aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     This is because the Accelerator checks that there are no errors with Control Tower before continuing.
 In some cases Control Tower can leave an orphaned Service Catalog product in an **Error** state.
 You need to cleanup Control Towers Service Catalogs Provisioned Products so there are no products remaining in an error or tainted state before you can successfully re-run the state machine.

-??? faq "Can I use AWS Organizations for all tasks I currently use AWS Organizations for?"
+??? faq "1.1.3.
+Can I use AWS Organizations for all tasks I currently use AWS Organizations for?"

     #### Can I use AWS Organizations for all tasks I currently use AWS Organizations for?